Introduction to these Lecture Notes

 They will devour the young of your livestock and the crops of your land until you are destroyed.
 They will leave you no grain, new wine or oil, nor any calves of your herds or lambs of your flocks until you are ruined.
 Deuteronomy 28:51

-heart is the surprising attitude of this believer as he faces his trouble.
+grabs the heart is the surprising attitude of this believer as he faces his

-There is no diminishing the reality of the trouble; in fact that is part of
+trouble.
+There is no diminishing the reality of the trouble; in fact that is

-what is so vivid.
+part of what is so vivid.
 Yet his faith sings in confidence.
-He admitted the likelihood
+He admitted the

-of losing all, and the confidence of losing nothing since he had the Lord.
-Like
+likelihood of losing all, and the confidence of losing nothing since he had the

-Paul, Habakkuk anticipated “having nothing … yet possessing everything” (2
+Lord.
+Like Paul, Habakkuk anticipated “having nothing … yet possessing

-Corinthians 6:10).
+everything” (2 Corinthians 6:10).
 His praise sprang from a satisfied heart.
-True rejoicing

-replaces grudging resignation.
-As I have composed these notes, I learned of the
+True rejoicing replaces grudging resignation.
+As I have composed these notes, I

 “Now, I know that someday I am going to come to what some people will say is the end of this life.
 They will probably put me in a box and roll me right down here in front of the church, and some people will gather around, and a few people will cry.
 But I have told them not to do that because I don’t want them to cry.
 I want them to begin the service with the Doxology and end with the Hallelujah chorus, because I am not going to be there, and I am not going to be dead.
 I will be more alive than I have ever been in my life, and I will be looking down upon you poor people who are still in the land of dying and have not yet joined me in the land of the living.
 And I will be alive forevermore, in greater health and vitality and joy than ever, ever, I or anyone has known before.”